pojozhang/aloha/README.md

 ```

 ## 2. RedisMessageBus
-RedisMessageBus is based on redis template, so make sure that you've imported **spring-boot-starter-data-redis** package to your project.
+RedisMessageBus is based on redis template, so make sure that you've imported **spring-boot-starter-data-redis** lib to your project.
 ### Usage
 ```java
 MessageBus bus = new RedisMessageBus(this.applicationContext);